swarbler/pname/README.md

 # pname

+a simple program I made that selects names randomly from a list file

 ## What is it?

-pname is a program that lets you select a random name from a list with fun ASCII art!
+pname is a text-program that lets you select a random name from a list.txt file with fun ASCII art!
+It can also be set to read a pre-existing list (e.g. "year10.txt")

 ## How to Run 🏃

 Download the source code and run the Python code.
 You can add names to the list.txt file.
 For regular use, you can prepare a list file, such as "year10.txt", and set that as your list file.
 You are able to switch between multiple list files.

-note: When creating list files, write each name in a new line.
+> note: When creating list files, write each name in a new line.
 Using spaces means pname will treat it as multiple names instead of one, so try not to use spaces!
 If you must use spaces, try using "-" or "_" instead. (e.g. "john-smith" or "bob_the_builder")

 ## Feature List